 In order to take advantage of all that St. Lawrence University has to offer our students, you must first apply and be accepted.
 To begin those steps, please review the following information:

-For questions regarding the international application process which are not answered on our webpages, please contact Musa Khalidi, Director of International Admissions, via email.
+For questions regarding the international application process which are not answered on our webpages, please contact Musa Khalidi, Executive Director of International Admissions, via email.